Dogs, Cats and Popular Pets

 One advantage of buying from a breeder, is that they can provide you with a history of your particular cat.
 Pedigree cats come with papers documenting the pedigree.
 You should determine whether the kittens mother has been vaccinated against infectious feline enteritis and cat flu, as well as whether she has been de-wormed.
 A breeder should not begin to wean kittens from their mother before four weeks of age.
 The age at which kittens are ready to leave their mother is six weeks at the earliest, though some breeders prefer to wait as much as twelve or thirteen weeks old before allowing new owners to take kittens from the mother.

 Unlike cats which will integrate into a family irrespective of age, older dogs tend to be hard to break old habits with.
 Dogs are best introduced into a family as a puppy.
 There are disadvantages to puppies (e.g. they require toilet training, they tend to chew things when young and teething, and can be very energetic).
 Puppies are, however, cute and lovable, and many people forgive these initial problems easily, as they enjoy the antics of their new pet.
 The ideal age to acquire a new weaned puppy is about 6 weeks.
 At this age, the puppy will be totally dependent upon you for its feeding, companionship, and protection.
-If you fulfill these requirements, a strong bond will develop between you and your dog.
+If you fulfil these requirements, a strong bond will develop between you and your dog.

 Important things to consider when selecting a dog include:

 - Permission – important if you rent, or live in a housing estate or complex with body corporate.

 - Outdoor area/yard size – will the dog have enough room for exercise and play?
 If not, is there an off-leash park nearby?